UTSC-CSCC09-Programming-on-the-Web/project-tuesday/README.md

 ## Step 3: Start the ngrok reverse-proxy
-run `ngrok http 4200` the port should be the port that the frontend is hosted on. / The mobile link will display on the terminal running ngrok
+run `ngrok http 4200` the port should be the port that the frontend is hosted on. / The mobile link will display on the terminal running ngrok / /
+If you want, you can also rename the server to be easier to type out with `ngrok http 4200 --url https://example.ngrok.app`

 ## Setting up ngrok